 Our work passed the underground plumbing inspection and the concrete was pouredon June 17.
 The next day the crew began the framing and eight days later the rough in of the HVAC and plumbing were complete, the framing was up, and we waited for the inspection to hang drywall.

-Seth Chandlee, partner, commented on July 20, “Subs SO big, this camera wasn’t big enough!
-Alpharetta’s first Baldino’s with many more to come.
+Seth Chandlee, CEO of Chandlee Holdings and Founding Partner of Chandlee and Sons Construction, commented on July 20, “Subs SO big, this camera wasn’t big enough – Alpharetta’s first Baldino’s!
 The Grand Opening is in two weeks.
 Enjoy!”
 By the week of July 28 the project was almost ready to turn over.
 The floors were completed and as was most of the kitchen work.
 The owner was supplying the kitchen equipment – there were six or seven more pieces scheduled to arrive for the installation.
 The decorative lighting was on order and soon to arrive.
 The only delay was the gas supply line.
 Another restaurant at the far end of the center maxed out the supply line.
 We were fifteen days out waiting on the gas contractor to lay a new line (that may have to go over the roof of the entire center) and for the gas provider to upgrade the meter.
 This was our only delay.

 This Milton location has a very open design and lots of natural light with two exterior walls of windows.
 The interior shows differently now that the custom lighting has been installed.
 The furniture is arriving soon and there will be a mural wall and menu signage.

 On July 30 Seth commented, “Come on finish line.
 We were so close to the Certificate of Occupancy when we discovered the strip center had maxed out its gas service.
 Therefore, the installed had to run a line from the other end of the center, across the roof to accommodate the acute BTU load – for the one stove Baldino’s must have.
 Then we had to get the gas service provider to install a meter.
 That is the construction business!”